mkoutroumpas/ThroughTheRings/README.md

 Second Phase:

-Create a simple ringed planet system, that consists of a central shpere (Planet) and various disc-like layers of token cubes scattered around it (Asteroids).
+Create a simple ringed planet system that consists of a central shpere (Planet) and various disc-like layers of token cubes scattered around it (Asteroids).
 The end result should posess a few basic properties of a standard ring system, such as random initial rotation, size, self-rotation speed and distance from the Planet and its neighbouring Asteroids.

 Third Phase: